Sivaneshmurugasamy/Sivaneshmurugasamy/README.md

 - 👋 Hi, I’m @Sivaneshmurugasamy
 - 👀 I’m interested in sports but i want to learn about programming
 - 🌱 I’m currently learning javascript and php
-- 💞️ I’m looking to collaborate on //I am not decided//
+- 💞️ I’m looking to collaborate on clients
--  To reach me // my e-mail // sivamuruga8053@gmail.com
+-  To reach me  sivamuruga8053@gmail.com

 <!---
 Sivaneshmurugasamy/Sivaneshmurugasamy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.